GDELT Project: Data

 GDELT includes data from 1979 to the present.
 The data is available as zip files in tab-separated value format using a CSV extension for easy import into Microsoft Excel or similar spreadsheet software.
 Data from 1979 to 2005 is available in the form of one zip file per year, with the file size gradually increased from 14.3 MB in 1979 to 125.9 MB in 2005, reflecting the increase in the number of news media and the frequency and comprehensiveness of event recording.
 Data files from January 2006 to March 2013 are available at monthly granularity, with the zipped file size rising from 11 MB in January 2006 to 103.2 MB in March 2013.
 Data files from April 1, 2013 onward are available at a daily granularity.
 The data file for each date is made available by 6 AM Eastern Standard Time the next day.
 As of June 2014, the size of the daily zipped file is about 5-12 MB.
 The data files use Conflict and Mediation Event Observations (CAMEO) coding for recording events.

 In a blog post for Foreign Policy, co-creator Kalev Leetaru attempted to use GDELT data to answer the question of whether the Arab Spring sparked protests worldwide, using the quotient of the number of protest-related events to the total number of events recorded as a measure of protest intensity for which the time trend was then studied.
 Political scientist and data science/forecasting expert Jay Ulfelder critiqued the post on his personal blog, saying that Leetaru's normalization method may not have adequately accounted for the change in the nature and composition of media coverage.

 The dataset is also available on Google Cloud Platform and can be accessed using Google BigQuery.

 Reception

 Academic reception

-Researchers have widely adopted GDELT for scholarly inquiries, showcasing its versatility and value in social and computational sciences:
+Researchers have adopted GDELT for scholarly inquiries such as: